ctstone/azure-search-client/README.md

   .query);
 ```

+> Strongly typed versions of these utilites are also available.
+See [TypeScript Generics](#typescript-generics)

-### Request options
+### Options
-You can set any optional request-specific options for any request:
+You can set optional request-specific options for any request:

 ```JavaScript
 client.indexes.use('myIndex').search({